reflectoring/reflectoring.github.io/_posts/2020-02-17-constructor-injection.md

   auto: 0058-motorway-junction

-Dependency injection is one of the common approaches to implement loose coupling among the classes in an application.
-It ensures that classes are independent and the required dependencies are provided by an external framework.
+Dependency injection is a one of the common approaches to implement loose coupling among the classes in an application.
+There are different ways of injecting dependencies and this article explains why constructor injection is the preferred way.

+{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/dependency-injection" %}
 ### What is dependency injection?

-`Dependency` - Every object of a class requires some dependencies to perform its operation.
-These dependencies can be objects of other classes.
+`Dependency` : An object usually requires objects of other classes to perform its operations.
+We call these objects dependencies.

-`Injection` - Providing required dependencies to object.
+`Injection` : The process of providing the required dependencies to an object.

-Thus dependency injection helps in implementing inversion of control meaning, the responsibility of object creation and injecting the dependencies is given to the framework (i.e. Container in Spring) instead of the class creating the dependent objects by itself.
+Thus dependency injection helps in implementing inversion of control.
+This means that the responsibility of object creation and injecting the dependencies is given to the framework (i.e. Spring) instead of the class creating the dependency objects by itself.

-We can achieve this in three ways:
+We can implement dependency injection with:

-1. Constructor based injection
-2. Setter based injection
-3. Field based injection

-You can find the code of the example demonstrated in the below git URL.
-{% include github-project.html url="https://github.com/vasudhavenkatesan/DependencyInjectionExample" %}
+ - Constructor-based injection,
+ - Setter-based injection, or
+ - Field-based injection,

-# Constructor based injection
+# Constructor injection

-In constructor based injection, the dependencies required for the class are provided in the constructor, i.e. the required dependencies are passed as arguments to the constructor.
+In constructor-based injection, the dependencies required for the class are provided in the constructor, i.e. the required dependencies are passed as arguments to the constructor.

 ```java
 @Component